Where to Stay in Venice with a Cat (2026): Quiet Areas, Hotels & Smart Booking Tips

 🦁 San Marco

-Beautiful—but not ideal.
-Yes, it’s iconic.
-But it’s also crowded, noisy, and intense almost all day.
 For cat travel, this creates unnecessary stress.
-Unless you are staying in a high-end, well-insulated hotel, it’s best avoided as a base.
+Unless you are staying in a high-end, well-insulated luxury property, San Marco is usually best visited rather than used as a base.

 Best Cat-Friendly Hotels in Venice

-Here are standout options:
+Here are standout options.

 🏨 The Gritti Palace